 |Sign Up Today!

-To add more than one class, select class and number of kids and hit “Sign Up.”
+To add more than one class, select class and number of students and hit “Sign Up.”
 Then from the cart page hit “Continue Shopping” to come back here and add more.
-You can also just sign up for the whole series to save!
+You can also just sign up for the whole series!

 # of Students: